Allowable expenses in a Limited Company

 Business travel and accommodation

-You can claim expenses for accommodation when you travel to a temporary location for business purposes, in case the expense is reasonable and not too generous.
-It might be a problem if you choose super expensive luxury hotels or apartments with more than one bedroom, when you travel alone.
+You can claim expenses for accommodation when you travel to a temporary location for business purposes if the expense is reasonable and not too generous.
+It might be a problem if you choose super expensive luxury hotels, or apartments with more than one bedroom when you travel alone.